javastraat/esp32_mmdvm_hotspot/README.md

 3. Test thoroughly with your hardware
 4. Submit a pull request with clear description
 5. Include any new dependencies or configuration requirements
+6. By contributing, you agree to license your contributions under the same terms

 ## Support and Community